rafiamali/Collaborated-Project/README.md

 # Collaborated-Project
 # This is collaborated project.
 # This is README.md file
-# It contains the information about project
+# it contains the information about project